MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-neededge.md

 # Need Microsoft Edge for compatibility with modern web sites

-The **HideInternetExplorerRedirectUXForIncompatibleSitesToMicrosoftEdgeEnabled** policy enables customers using Internet Explorer to continue browsing after they go to an incompatible site by automatically redirecting to Microsoft Edge.
+The **HideInternetExplorerRedirectUXForIncompatibleSitesToMicrosoftEdgeEnabled** policy enables Internet Explorer users to continue browsing after they go to an incompatible site.
+Users that land on an incompatible site are automatically redirected to Microsoft Edge.

 > [!NOTE]
 > This article applies to Microsoft Edge version 87 or later.

 ## Overview

 Many modern websites have designs that are incompatible with Internet Explorer.
-Whenever a user visits one of these sites they can be automatically redirected to Microsoft Edge so they can continue their browsing tasks without interruption.
+Whenever an Internet Explorer user visits an incompatible site they get a message that tells them the site is incompatible with their browser.

+> [!NOTE]
-The redirection experience is driven by a list maintained by Microsoft of all sites that show an incompatibility message for Internet Explorer.
+> Microsoft maintains a list of all sites that are known to be incompatible with Internet Explorer.

 ## Microsoft Edge in action

 When a user goes to site that is incompatible with Internet Explorer several things happen.

-First, they are notified about the website incompatibility and the fact that they're now using Microsoft Edge.
+First, they're notified about the website incompatibility and the fact that they're now using Microsoft Edge.

 ![Browsing notification and prompt to import data and preferences.](media/edge-learnmore-neededge/neededge-dialog1.png)